 I.T. skills are supported through specialist teaching.
 All buildings are connected to the school's network and there is a PC in each teaching room (1 in the Nursery).
 There are also laptops and chromebooks available to use for lessons.
 All teaching rooms are equipped with IWBs.
 The junior school has wireless access points throughout and iPads and chromebooks are used to enhance learning.
-From September 2018 Junior school pupils have been encouraged to bring their own device to school and the senior school started a Chromebook programme in Remove and LIV.
+From September 2022 all pupils with a specific access arrangement are required to have a chromebook and it is highly recommended that all pupils have their own chromebook for use in lessons.